andrew/ultimate-awesome/README.md

 - [awesome-ai-edge-computing](https://github.com/awesomelistsio/awesome-ai-edge-computing) - A curated list of awesome tools, frameworks, libraries, and resources for running AI models on edge devices, including smartphones, IoT devices, embedded systems, and hardware accelerators.
 Edge AI focuses on processing data locally on the device, reducing latency and enhancing privacy.
 - [awesome-ai-ethics](https://github.com/awesomelistsio/awesome-ai-ethics) - A curated list of frameworks, tools, research papers, guidelines, and resources for AI ethics, focusing on fairness, accountability, transparency, and responsible AI.
 - [awesome-bitcoin](https://github.com/awesomelistsio/awesome-bitcoin) - A curated list of awesome resources, tools, wallets, block explorers, and communities for Bitcoin, the first and most widely used cryptocurrency.
 This list covers everything from beginner guides to advanced development resources for Bitcoin enthusiasts, investors, and developers.
-- [awesome-blockchain-protocols](https://github.com/awesomelistsio/awesome-blockchain-protocols) - A list of various blockchain protocols and frameworks, including Layer 1 and Layer 2 solutions.
 - [awesome-cassandra](https://github.com/awesomelistsio/awesome-cassandra) - A curated list of awesome libraries, tools, frameworks, and resources for Apache Cassandra, a highly scalable, distributed NoSQL database designed for handling large amounts of data across many commodity servers.
 - [awesome-couchdb](https://github.com/awesomelistsio/awesome-couchdb) - A curated list of awesome libraries, tools, frameworks, and resources for CouchDB, an open-source NoSQL database known for its ease of use, scalability, and master-master replication.
 - [awesome-environmental-engineering](https://github.com/awesomelistsio/awesome-environmental-engineering) - A curated list of tools, frameworks, resources, and educational content for environmental engineering.
 - [awesome-go](https://github.com/awesomelistsio/awesome-go) - A curated list of awesome Go resources and tips to help you become a more productive and proficient Go developer.
 - [awesome-haskell](https://github.com/awesomelistsio/awesome-haskell) - A curated list of awesome Haskell resources and tips.
 - [awesome-hbase](https://github.com/awesomelistsio/awesome-hbase) - A curated list of awesome libraries, tools, frameworks, and resources for Apache HBase, a scalable, distributed, and NoSQL database built on top of Hadoop, designed for handling large amounts of data.
-- [awesome-java](https://github.com/awesomelistsio/awesome-java) - A curated list of awesome frameworks, libraries, tools, and resources for Java programming.
 - [awesome-mongodb](https://github.com/awesomelistsio/awesome-mongodb) - A curated list of awesome libraries, tools, frameworks, and resources for MongoDB, a NoSQL document database designed for modern application development.
 - [awesome-mysql](https://github.com/awesomelistsio/awesome-mysql) - A curated list of awesome frameworks, libraries, tools, and resources for MySQL, a popular open-source relational database management system.
 - [awesome-p2p-networks](https://github.com/awesomelistsio/awesome-p2p-networks) - A curated list of awesome resources, tools, protocols, and educational content related to Peer-to-Peer (P2P) Networks.
 P2P networks are decentralized architectures that enable nodes to connect directly, share resources, and collaborate without a central server.